Sign In Register

 Is Rock River a Good Place to Live?

-Based on current data, Rock River receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include low unemployment, a highly educated population, affordable housing, high health insurance coverage.
+Based on current data, Rock River receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, a highly educated population, affordable housing.
 Areas to be aware of include an elevated poverty rate.
-Rock River stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Rock River offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs